Kitchen Zones 101

 Most Common Kitchen Zones

-- Baking Zone: Optional: consider a separate zone for baking needs ( mixer, baking equipment, baking ingredients, etc).
+• Baking Zone: Optional: a separate zone for baking needs ( mixer, baking equipment, baking ingredients, etc).

-The zones you choose should reflect your unique cooking habits and needs with consideration of square footage.
+Again, the zones you choose should reflect your unique cooking habits and needs, with consideration of available square footage.

 Why Do Zones Matter?